 How to Create a Power BI Slicer

 Click on the Slicer under the Visualization section.
-This will automatically convert a Map into Slicer.
-From the below screenshot, you can see the list of countries.
+It will convert a Map into Slicer.
+From the screenshot below, you can see the list of countries.

 Create a Power BI Slicer using Drag and Drop Approach

 First, click on the Slicer under the Visualization section.
-This will automatically create a Slicer with dummy data.
+It automatically creates a Slicer with dummy data, as shown below.

 In order to add data to a Slicer, please drag and drop the filter field to the Fields section.
 Let me add Country to the Fields section.

-For the demo purpose, let me select United States.
-From the below screenshot you can see that, the Stacked Column chart, Pie Chart, and Clustered Column charts are displaying the Sales for the united states.
+For the demo purpose, let me select the United States.
+From the screenshot below, you can see that the Stacked Column chart, Pie Chart, and Clustered Column charts are displaying the Sales for the united states.

 TIP: By default, you can only select One field (Country) at a time.
 For multiple select, you have to toggle Single Select option from On to Off in the format section.

-This time we selected United Kingdom.
-From the below screenshot you can see that, the filter is applied on all charts.
+This time we selected the United Kingdom.
+From the screenshot below, you can see that the filter applied on all charts.

 How to Format Slicer in Power BI?

 Please click on the Format button to see the list of formatting options that are available for this Power BI Slicer.

 Format General Settings

 Use this General Section to Change the Outline Weight, Outline Color, X, Y position, Width, and height of a slicer

 Format Header of a Slicer in Power BI

 We changed the Items (Countries) font color to Green, text size to 20, and Font family to Georgia.

 Format Slicer Title